dougeby/IntuneDocs/intune/compliance-policy-monitor.md

 ![Image showing Per-setting device compliance report](./media/idc-10.png)

 When you click on the Setting compliance tile, then click on one of the device compliance policy settings, you can see the **compliance status**, **user’s email alias**, **device model**, and **location** for each device that was targeted by that device compliance policy setting.

+## How Intune resolves policy conflicts
+Policy conflicts can occur when multiple Intune policies are applied to a device.
+If the policy settings overlap, Intune resolves any conflicts by using the following rules:

+- If the conflicting settings are from an Intune configuration policy and a compliance policy, the settings in the compliance policy take precedence over the settings in the configuration policy.
+This happens even if the settings in the configuration policy are more secure.

+- If you have deployed multiple compliance policies, Intune will use the most secure of these policies.